buntingsoftware/personalisation-m2-rrp/README.md

 ## Installation

 * Go to your linux box that has your m2 installation on and remove/uninstall any previous Bunting packages.
-* Run `composer require bunting/personalisation-m2`
+* Run `composer require bunting/personalisation-m2` (this will take a few minutes and look like it's hanged, leave it a while!)
   * If you're on Docker (for instance if you installed [this](https://github.com/buntingsoftware/docker-magento2]) then run `docker exec -it docker-magento2_web_1 bash  YOUR_COMMAND` to execute inside the container.
   * (The package will be downloaded from https://packagist.org/packages/bunting/personalisation-m2)
 * Run `composer install`